happyacro/happyacro-dos/README.md

 # Running

+There are two pre-built versions of happyacro provided with the project in the [bin](bin) folder:

+1. [happyacro.exe](happyacro.exe) is the DOS executable built from the C code in this project within a Win98 VM (more on that hell below in the **Building The Masochistic Version For DOSBox** section of this document.

+2. [happyacromac](happyacromac) is an executable for MacOs built from the C++ code in this project on MacOs High Sierra in 2018.

-Usage is as follows:
+Usage for both versions is as follows:

 	USAGE: happyacro <acronym>  <reporting interval> <word file>

 - the acronym is the motivational acronym you want to generate from such as TEAM
 - the reporting interval controls how often output is generated
 - the word file is a file containing words to use, one word per line

+I've added an example word file named [words.txt]() to use with the program to this repo.
+That file comes from the [english-words github repo](https://github.com/dwyl/english-words), which in turn extracted the words from [this excel file from infochimps](http://www.infochimps.com/datasets/word-list-350000-simple-english-words-excel-readable).
+Infochimps owns the copyright to the words file.

 # Running on an [emulated] old box